 UART Bare-Metal Driver Project Overview

-A device driver is software that abstracts hardware.
-It sits between the OS (or application layer) and physical hardware, translating generic commands like read() / write() into hardware-specific register operations.
-Think of it as a “translator” between software that doesn’t know about hardware specifics and hardware that doesn’t know about software.
+It sits between the application layer (operating systems) and the physical hardware, translating generic commands like read() / write() into hardware-specific register operations.
+Think of it as a translator: the application doesn’t need to know which specific hardware it’s talking to, and the hardware doesn’t need to know anything about your application.

-• How hardware registers map to software
+• How hardware registers map to software — memory-mapped I/O is the foundation of all embedded peripheral programming

 1